 This cold avocado soup is creamy and delicious.
 It’s a perfect soup to make and eat on a hot summer day because it’s super refreshing and filling at the same time.
-And the best part is that you don’t even need to turn on the oven.
+And the best part is that you don’t even need to turn on the stove.
 Just put all the ingredients into a food processor, pulse a few times and you are done!

 This chilled avocado soup is also very nutritious.
 The ingredients are not cooked so they retain most of their nutrients.
 For example, avocado provides some healthy fats and yogurt contains good bacteria.
 Cucumber, cilantro, and lime provide minerals and vitamins.

 This cold avocado soup can be stored in the fridge for up to 24 hours.
 To avoid browning due to oxidation, keep it in a glass container with a tight lid and sprinkle the top of the soup with additional lime juice.
 I find that after 24 hours it starts to change the color and loses the flavor so I try to eat within that time period.

 How to Serve This Cold Avocado Soup